 Notes

-1 This is a compilation of the Gas Standards Act 1972 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 7 July 2006 of the Gas Standards Act 1972 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table